Sashikanth-K/oAuth-github-repolist/README.md

 1. Create a web app which enables a user to view his github profile details after authorizing the Github application the user has created.
 2. Create a page where the user can see his public and private repositories, filter and sort them.
 ## Requirements
+### * Make sure your repository is private and add us as collaborators.
+You can invite us using the following usernames: rbagrin, elgutierrez and xBartu
 * Create the Github OAuth application.
 * Create a start page with a form containing a button which will be used to initiate the Github OAuth flow.
 * On clicking the button you should start the OAuth flow and be redirected to the Github Authorization page.